sheshbabu/freshlytics/docs/usage.md

 Once the project is added, click on `Setup Instructions` to get the tracking snippet.
 Enter the public URL of the instance in the base URL field and click on `Copy to clipboard`.

-Add this tracking snippet to all your webpages that you want to be tracked.
+Add this tracking snippet inside the `<head></head>` section of all your webpages that you want to be tracked.

 ## Add users